howerj/forth-cpu/readme.md

 #### iSwitches

+iSwitches contains input lines from multiple sources.
+The RX bit corresponds to the UART input line, it is the raw input without any processing.
+The buttons (BUP, BDWN, BLFT, BRGH, and BCNT) correspond to a [D-Pad][] on the [Nexys3][] board.
+The switches (TSWI) are the ones mentioned in oLeds, each have an LED next to them.

+The switches and the buttons are already debounced in hardware so they do not have to be further processed once read in from these registers.

 	*-------------------------------------------------------------------------------*
 	| 15 | 14 | 13 | 12 | 11 | 10 |  9 |  8 |  7 |  6 |  5 |  4 |  3 |  2 |  1 |  0 |
 	*-------------------------------------------------------------------------------*